lanjithkumar15/instascrape/README.md

 # instascrape
-instagram scarpe script made for osint reserch
+instagram scrape script made for osint reaserch
 <p> Hi it is an simple python project to </p>